oneapi-src/level-zero-spec/include/tools/PROG.md

         // Calculate metric data
         CalculateMetricsExample( hMetricGroup, rawSize, rawData );
+        free(rawData);
     }
 ```

-### <a name="queries">Queries</a>
+### <a name="query">Metric Query</a>
-Query API provides a way of acquiring metrics per portions of workload delimited by BEGIN/END events.
+Event-based collection uses a simple Begin, End, GetData scheme:
+- ::xetCommandListAppendMetricQueryBegin defines the start counting event
+- ::xetCommandListAppendMetricQueryEnd defines the finish counting event
+- ::xetMetricQueryGetData reads the raw data to be later processed by ::xetMetricGroupCalculateData.

-Typically, multiple queries are used to characterize a workload so the API is pool based.
+Typically, multiple queries are used and recycled to characterize a workload.

-- A metric query pool is created and destroyed using ::xetMetricQueryPoolCreate and ::xetMetricQueryPoolDestroy calls.
+A Query Pool is used to efficiently use and reuse device meory for multiple queries.
+- ::xetMetricQueryPoolCreate creates a pool of homogeneous queries.
+- ::xetMetricQueryPoolDestroy frees the pool.
+The application must ensure no queries within the pool are in-use before freeing the pool.
-- To work with individual query object, use ::xetMetricQueryCreate to get a handle.
+- ::xetMetricQueryCreate obtains a handle to a unique location in the pool.
-- Then insert BEGIN/END events into a command list using ::xetCommandListAppendMetricQueryBegin and ::xetCommandListAppendMetricQueryEnd calls.
-- Once the workload has been executed the ::xetMetricQueryGetData returns the raw data to be later processed by ::xetMetricGroupCalculateData.
+- ::xetMetricQueryReset allows for low-cost recycling of a location in the pool.

 ![MetricQuery](../images/tools_metric_query.png?raw=true)
 @image latex tools_metric_query.png